 What happens if the defendant breaks the peace bond

-If the defendant breaks any of the conditions of the peace bond, you can call the police and report it.
+If the defendant breaks any of the peace bond conditions, you can call the police and report it.
 The police can charge the defendant with a criminal offence for violating the conditions of the peace bond.
-If the defendant is found guilty, they may be fined or given a jail term or both.
-The defendant may also be charged with any other offence (for example, assault) they committed when the peace bond was broken.
-The defendant can be charged with breaking the conditions of the peace bond even if they were not violent or threatening on that occasion.
+If the defendant is found guilty, they may be fined, given a jail term, or both.

 It is up to you to report to the police if the peace bond is broken.
-Even if you decide not to call the police, you should record the day and time that the defendant broke the peace bond and what the defendant did because if you later decide to call the police or have to go to court you will need this information.
+Even if you decide not to call the police, you should record the day and time that the defendant broke the peace bond and what the defendant did because if you later decide to call the police or have to go to court, you will need this information.

 The peace bond is for your protection.
 If you ask for a 'no contact' provision in the peace bond and you later willingly contact the defendant, you may have difficulty getting the police to charge the defendant if the defendant later breaks the peace bond by contacting you.